msheliga1/pj3ReactQLCoalViolence/README.md

             Mutation type:
                 login: Accepts an email and password as parameters; returns an Auth type.
                 addUser: Accepts username, email, and pw as params; returns an Auth type.
-                saveBook: Accepts book authors array.
-                    descript, title, bookId, image, and link as params; returns a User type.
+                saveBook: Accepts book authors array, descript, title, bookId, image, and link params returns a User type.
 (Look into creating an input type to handle all of these params!)
                 removeBook: Accepts a book's bookId as a parameter; returns a User type.
             User type:
                 _id